Cary's Rebellion: Cary's Governorship

 Thomas Cary was the stepson of the former Governor of Carolina and Quaker John Archdale.
 However, when he was first appointed Deputy Governor of North Carolina, he supported the Church party and continued to keep Quakers out of the government by strictly enforcing the oath requirement.
 The Quakers and some disaffected Anglicans sent a representative to the Lords Proprietors of Carolina in England who removed Cary from the governorship.
 After Cary returned to South Carolina, where he remained active in provincial politics, William Glover took over as Acting Deputy Governor, but continued the oath policy as before.

 In 1707, Cary returned, this time supporting the Quaker dissenters against Glover and also espousing the regional interests of the town of Bath, on the Pamlico Sound against the Albemarle government which centered on the region near present-day Edenton.
 In 1708, Cary and his supporters had managed to oust Glover in an election in the Assembly; Glover then fled to Virginia and claimed Cary had threatened his life.
-Cary removed the oath requirement and restored Quakers to the government and so from 1708–1710, Cary and the Quakers dominated the government.
+Cary removed the oath requirement and restored Quakers to the government and so from 1708 to 1710, Cary and the Quakers dominated the government.
 Cary also lowered the quit-rents for Bath County, which were essentially a land tax charged in exchange for the royal land grants.
 Cary's government was not endorsed by the Lords Proprietors and so had no official legal standing.